nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #3.md

 	TO_CHAR(start_date, 'Month')
 ```

-3. What plan start_date values occur after the year 2020 for our dataset?
-Show the breakdown by count of events for each plan_name.
+**3. What plan start_date values occur after the year 2020 for our dataset?
+Show the breakdown by count of events for each plan_name.**

 ```sql
 SELECT